The Black Hole Information Paradox: A Predictive Universe Perspective

 Abstract

-The Black Hole Information Paradox highlights a deep conflict between general relativity and quantum mechanics, suggesting that information is permanently destroyed, in violation of quantum unitarity.
-The Predictive Universe (PU) framework recasts this conundrum not as a failure of physical law, but as a fundamental limitation in computability rooted in the paradox of self-reference.
-It frames the act of retrieving information from a black hole as a reflexive computational problem where the measurement itself dynamically alters the system being measured, creating an inescapable infinite regress.
-The PU framework proposes a resolution: information is not lost but is encoded and escapes through a non-local Perspectival Information Channel, bypassing the reflexive loop.
-This mechanism, grounded in the MPU's Dual Dynamics and the context-dependent nature of quantum actualization, not only preserves global unitarity but also correctly reproduces the expected Page Curve for entanglement entropy, demonstrating that the universe, as an optimal predictive system, refuses to forget.
+The Black Hole Information Paradox highlights a deep conflict between general relativity and quantum mechanics, suggesting that information may be permanently destroyed in violation of quantum unitarity.
+The Predictive Universe framework recasts the problem as a limitation in computability rooted in reflexive measurement.
+Retrieving information from a black hole becomes a problem in which measurement dynamically alters the system being measured.
+The framework proposes that information is preserved through a Perspectival Information Channel carried by the sequence of interaction contexts.
+Under the required horizon-certification and finite-response conditions, this mechanism is intended to reproduce Page-curve behavior for entanglement entropy.

 1. Introduction